-What Is a Credit Report?
+What Is a credit Report?

 Your credit report is a detailed record of your borrowing history compiled by credit reference agencies (CRAs).
 In the UK, the three main CRAs are Experian, Equifax, and TransUnion.
 Each holds a report on you, and each report may contain slightly different information depending on which creditors report to which bureaus.

-Your credit report is used by lenders whenever you apply for credit β mortgage, loan, credit card, car finance, phone contract.
+Your credit report is used by lenders whenever you apply for credit - mortgage, loan, credit card, car finance, phone contract.
 They request your report (a hard or soft search) and use the information, combined with their own scoring models, to decide whether to lend and at what rate.

-What's On Your Credit Report
+What's On Your credit Report

 Identity Details

-Credit Accounts
+credit Accounts

 Payment History

 Month-by-month record of whether you paid on time, paid late (and by how many days), or missed entirely.
-Typically shown with 0 = on time, 1β9 = months late, D = default.
+Typically shown with 0 = on time, 1-9 = months late, D = default.
 Covers the last 6 years.

-Court & Insolvency Records
+Court and Insolvency Records

 County Court Judgments (CCJs), Individual Voluntary Arrangements (IVAs), bankruptcy orders, Debt Relief Orders.
 All visible to lenders and very damaging to your credit score.

-Credit Searches
+credit Searches

 Hard searches (from credit applications) are visible to other lenders for 12 months.
 Soft searches (your own checks, eligibility checkers) are only visible to you.
 Multiple hard searches in quick succession signal financial stress to lenders.